jawsper/snes_controller_emulator/README.md

 Initial version supports 3 controllers perfectly, and the 4th (and probably 5th) have a kinda functioning B button.

 ## Hooking it up
-Requires a Teensy 3.1 (3.0 is not recommended because it's not 5V tolerant, but it might work since all the outputs seem to be open collector).
+Requires a Teensy 3.1 (do not use 3.0, the PP pin is NOT open-collector).

 Hook up from Teensy pin 2 up to pin 9 in this order:
 * Port 1: